-Once done, you can browse the converted items by clicking the "Converted" module on the left.
+Once done, you can browse the converted items by clicking the "Converted / Recorded" module on the left.
 Move the mouse over each song and you will see a "Show in Windows Explorer" icon appear on the right.
 Clicking on this pattern will automatically jump out of the local folder location where the file is stored.
 These songs are no longer limited to streaming apps, you can play them on multimedia players on any computer or other device.

 This tool is mainly used to convert audio formats, click the "+ Add" button to select an audio file locally from the computer, and then click "Convert" to output to the format you want.
 Currently, supported output audio formats include MP3, M4A, FLAC, WAV, OGG, and AIFF.